Waylan219/RobotDefense/robot defense kit/README.txt

     Base Learners performance
     366376	38	17	112

-    I feel as if we would have been able to let our agent to run longer it would out performan the base learner by even more than what it would have.
-It would have learned mroe of when to turn the vacuum off to save resources and therefore run for even longer than the base agent.
+    We feel as if we would have been able to let our agent to run longer our agent would out perform the base learner by even more than what our agent would have.
+Our agent would have learned more of when to turn the vacuum off to save resources and therefore run for even longer than the base agent.
 The base learner would still be using max resources non stop and would not perform as well as ours would.